jbandow28/Stats-Thesis/README.md

 # Timeline

+Deliverables for 3/12:
+* Create new R-Markdown doc to separate scraping/cleaning code from analysis presentation
+* Look into logistic modeling for induction regressions
+* Research/clean up edge cases
+* Look for other predictors of HOF status in literature

 Deliverables for 3/5:
 * Finish filling in gaps for fansgraphs WAR
 * Improve model, incorporate more than just WAR